 8. How will future tax laws affect your plan and your answers to these other questions?

 9. How much of your estate do you want to pass on, to whom, and when – including while you’re still alive?

 For the person who believes investment performance has no relationship to desired lifestyle outcomes, we would humbly suggest that such a person simply hasn’t thought about it enough.

 Your answers to questions like this are inextricable from your investments.
 We approach investing with that mindset – that your financial plan should be tailored to meet your life goals, not just a certain number of dollars or a percentage of growth divorced from any context.

 If you want an investment plan that assures you the chance of experiencing the answers to those questions, then a big investment company is not the right path for you.
 They simply don’t offer service at that level.

 We do.
 In fact, this is all we do, and we love doing it, because we love seeing our high net worth friends live out their desired lifestyles and have the influence and impact they want to have on the world and in the people they care about.

 Hire a Professional Financial Advisor in Your Area

-So if what you’ve read here has clarified that you are best suited for a big investment company, then use the top 10 lists you can find online, and pick the one that seems best for you.
+So if what you’ve read here has clarified that your money and capital are best suited for a big investment company, then use the top 10 lists you can find online, and pick the one that seems best for you.

-You can start by talking to us and see if we’re a good fit for each other.
+You can start by talking to us and see if we’re a good fit.